aaronb12-ux/ecs170project/baseline/basic_research.md

 - search library that allows text indexing and similarity matching.
 JAVA INITIALLY but has ports to other languages

-### A simple way to install NLTK library to use VADER:
+# A simple way to install NLTK library:

 ```python
 # for virtual environment